shossjer/ful/README.md

   2016.

 Is your favorite _Unicode_ library not on the list?
 Tell me about it!
-Unless it is one of the libraries below.
-These libraries have come up in searches but they cannot be built for various reasons, like at all.
+Unless it is one of these other libraries that, although they have come up in searches, they cannot be built for various reasons, like at all.
 It will take some work to get them working.

 * bstrlib - https://github.com/websnarf/bstrlib